-- 1 Press the Menu Select button directly below Optn. - 3 The display shows a list of waypoints. - - or to Edit name and press the Menu Select button directly below Del.
+- 1 Press the Menu Select button directly below Optn. - 3 The display shows a list of waypoints. - 4 or to the required saved waypoint, and press the Menu Select button directly below Optn. - or to Edit name and press the Menu Select button directly below Del.